-For cash and cash equivalents, receivables and due from brokers, these assets are held in order to collect the contractual cash flows.
-The contractual terms of these assets give rise, on specified dates, to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+For cash and cash equivalents and receivables, these assets are held in order to collect the contractual cash flows and the contractual terms of these assets give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
 Consequently, these are measured at amortised cost.

-· Financial liabilities
+Financial liabilities

-For financial liabilities that are not classified and measured at fair value through profit or loss, these are classified as financial liabilities at amortised cost (distributions payable and management fees and costs payable).
+For financial liabilities that are not classified and measured at fair value through profit and loss, these are classified as financial liabilities at amortised cost (due to brokers, distributions payable and management fees and costs payable).